Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 \section{Infinite-Dimensional Quantum Systems}

-We start our technical analysis with general infinite-dimensional quantum systems (of type I).
-Our main goal is to formally establish the reverse relative entropy of entanglement as an entanglement measure with a precise operational interpretation in the context of entanglement distillation.
-This extends operational interpretation done in the finite-dimensional work~\cite{Lami_2024_2}.
+We start the technical analysis with general infinite-dimensional quantum systems (of type I).
+In what follows, our main goal is to formally establish the reverse relative entropy of entanglement as an entanglement measure with a precise operational interpretation in the context of entanglement distillation.
+This lifts the operational interpretation established in the finite-dimensional work~\cite{Lami_2024_2}.